146 Years Ago

 Egil’s first visit to Damael was anything but glamorous.
 He entered the city with the setting sun, fighting against the steady stream of farmers and villagers leaving after a long day at market.
 He moved slowly, favoring his left side, flinching away whenever anyone brushed too close.
 His clothing was caked in mud and— hidden carefully beneath his cloak— blood.

-The city of Damael was the only stable point in the entire Eyera Province.
-The rest was chaotic and disorganized, reeling from the recent dissolution of an empire that had ruled since the Great War.
+The city of Damael was currently the only stable point in the Eyera Province.
+The rest was in chaos, reeling from the recent dissolution of an empire that had ruled since the Great War.
 The dying remains of this autocratic empire were making last-ditch attempts to regain control, establishing new outposts in major cities and quelling rebellions where they could.

 Unity hadn’t stepped in to make peace yet, so the people fought back.